ossianravn/markdown-mirror/README.md

 ## 13. Changelog

 ### 1.0.0
-- Initial release with dynamic Markdown conversion and `llms.txt` generation.
+- Initial release with dynamic Markdown conversion and context file generation
+- Added support for three context file types: llms.txt, llms-ctx.txt, and llms-ctx-full.txt
+- Implemented category and tag support in context files
-- Added per-post control via meta boxes.
+- Added per-post control via meta boxes
-- Implemented caching, SEO enhancements, and rewrite rules.
+- Implemented caching, SEO enhancements, and rewrite rules
-- Included a comprehensive test suite for verifying core functionalities.
+- Included a comprehensive test suite for verifying core functionalities
+- Added admin settings for controlling context file content and behavior
-- **Note:** The disallow rule for `.md` files in `robots.txt` has been removed.
+- **Note:** The disallow rule for `.md` files in `robots.txt` has been removed

 ---